OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 To start serving your new application you can run `nx cdp-serve {name-of-application}`.

-To build your application you can run `nx cdp-serve {name-of-application}`.
+To build your application you can run `nx cdp-build {name-of-application}`.

+> This is using the normal angular serve/build underneath, but the `cdp-*` commands also do some pre-processing beforehand for your document page files.

 ## Configuring Your `ng-doc-portal` Application

-By default their will be a `ng-doc-portal-config.json` at the root of the your generated `ng-doc-portal` application.
+By default there will be a `ng-doc-portal-config.json` at the root of the your generated `ng-doc-portal` application.
 This file allows you to set all the top-level configuration in one spot.

 ### Page Globbing